scroll-tech/scroll/contracts/docs/apis/L1WETHGateway.md

 > L1WETHGateway

-The `L1WETHGateway` contract is used to deposit `WETH` token on layer 1 and finalize withdraw `WETH` from layer 2.
+The `L1WETHGateway` contract facilitates the deposit of WETH tokens on Layer 1 and finalizes the withdrawal of WETH from Layer 2.

-*The deposited WETH tokens are not held in the gateway.
-It will first be unwrapped as Ether and then the Ether will be sent to the `L1ScrollMessenger` contract.
-On finalizing withdraw, the Ether will be transfered from `L1ScrollMessenger`, then wrapped as WETH and finally transfer to recipient.*
+*Unlike other gateways, the deposited WETH tokens are not stored within this gateway.
+Instead, they are initially unwrapped into Ether, which is then forwarded to the `L1ScrollMessenger` contract.
+Upon finalizing the withdrawal process, the Ether is transferred from the `L1ScrollMessenger`, wrapped back into WETH, and subsequently sent to the recipient.*

 ## Methods